Isopogon ceratophyllus: Taxonomy

 Isopogon ceratophyllus was first described by Robert Brown in his 1810 work Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet is derived from the Ancient Greek words cerat- "horn" and phyllon "leaf", relating to the leaves' resemblance to antlers.
 In 1891, German botanist Otto Kuntze published Revisio generum plantarum, his response to what he perceived as a lack of method in existing nomenclatural practice.
 Because Isopogon was based on Isopogon anemonifolius, and that species had already been placed by Richard Salisbury in the segregate genus Atylus in 1807, Kuntze revived the latter genus on the grounds of priority, and made the new combination Atylus ceratophyllus for this species.
 However, Kuntze's revisionary program was not accepted by the majority of botanists.
 Ultimately, the genus Isopogon was nomenclaturally conserved over Atylus by the International Botanical Congress of 1905.

 Common names include horny cone bush and, from Kangaroo Island, wild Irishman.

 Distribution and habitat

 The species ranges from south-western Victoria into the south-eastern corner of South Australia and in the Furneaux Group of Bass Strait islands, principally Flinders, Cape Barren and Clarke Islands.
 A King Island record has not been reconfirmed and is unlikely.
 It is the only Isopogon species found in South Australia.
 It grows on sandy soils in open eucalyptus forest or woodland. or heathland.

+Isopogon ceratophyllus is listed as endangered on the IUCN Red List based on a February 2019 assessment.